tmobile/qapi/README.md

 #### Files: resources\secrets.zip

 If you are using the default method of managing secrets with a zip in the local root, place a zip file called "secrets.zip", that is encryped with AES and password protected.
 This can be done with common programs such as 7-Zip.
-For more information on the structure of these files, please visit the wiki Sub-Page:
+For more information on the structure of these files, please visit the wiki Sub-Page: [Locally Encrypted Secret Files](https://github.com/tmobile/qapi/wiki/Locally-encrypted-secret-files)

 #### File: resources\trust.jks